aws-samples/amazon-sagemaker-secure-mlops/package-cfn.md

 ## Option 1 - use a CloudFormation template to package and upload
 This option first deploys a simple CloudFormation template [`package-cfn.yaml`](package-cfn.yaml).
 The template creates a [CodeBuild](https://aws.amazon.com/codebuild/) project which packages and uploads the deployment templates into the specified S3 bucket.

-To follow along with the deployment instructions, run the following commands in your terminal (all commands were tested for macOS 10.15.7, but the will work on Windows as well).
+To follow along with the deployment instructions, run the following commands in your terminal (all commands were tested for macOS 10.15.7, but they will work on Windows as well).

 1. Clone the GitHub repository:
 ```sh